njmm-it/NJMM-Tweaks/README.md

 6. Change the link and version number in ["Firefox Add-on Installation Instructions"](https://docs.google.com/document/d/1kUkHjOrEi5VA7i--fU8NDWsYWsXIjio2my3_EprIk6Q), so that future users will automatically download the most recent version.

 ## Contribute
-The easiest way to contribute, is to submit issues.
+The easiest way to contribute is to submit issues.
 This can be done on github directly, or via the "Send Bug Report" button in the NJMM Facebook Tweaks browser popup.

 For Potential Developers, send an email to njmm.it@gmail.com, stating that you'd like to contribute.
 The current developer team will get back to you.
 Otherwise, you can create a fork.